trek-view/basecamp/_posts/2022-04-29-join-gopro-chaptered-split-video-files-preserve-telemetry.md

 [/FORMAT]
 ```

-You can see the output video contains the same 3 streams as the inputs, and the length is 1109.240000 seconds (or just over 18 minutes and 29 seconds, matching the sum of the 3 inputs).
+You can see it contains the same 3 streams as the inputs, and the length is 1109.240000 seconds (or just over 18 minutes and 29 seconds, matching the sum of the 3 inputs).

-Playing the video, you can do one final check to ensure video
+Playing the video, you can also check the video and sound track.

-Now let us double check the telemetry looks good using exiftool ([you could also use gopro-telemetry](/blog/2022/gopro-telemetry-exporter-getting-started));
+To double check the telemetry is concatenated correctly you can use exiftool ([or gopro-telemetry](/blog/2022/gopro-telemetry-exporter-getting-started)).

+Using exiftool;

 ```shell
 exiftool -ee -X GS0141-merged.mp4 > GS0141-merged.xml
 ```

-In this file the first GPS DateTime is:
+You can see in the output file (`GS0141-merged.xml`) the first `GPSDateTime` is:

 ```xml
 <Track3:GPSDateTime>2020:08:02 11:43:00.160</Track3:GPSDateTime>
 ```

-And the last GPS DateTime:
+And the last `GPSDateTime` is:

 ```xml
 <Track3:GPSDateTime>2020:08:02 12:01:30.060</Track3:GPSDateTime>